 Complimentary Priority Pass Select Membership

-An annual Priority Pass membership with unlimited visits currently costs $399 per person.
+An annual Priority Pass membership with unlimited visits currently costs $429 per person.
 This benefit alone almost pays the $550 annual fee itself.
+Plus, you can bring two guests with you for free.

-Other rewards credit cards offer access to other lounge networks in addition to Priority Pass, but Priority Pass is still the most extensive network that you can access regardless of which airline you’re flying this trip.
-But it’s not as great as the Centurion lounge access you get with the Amex Platinum.
+Other rewards credit cards offer access to other lounge networks in addition to Priority Pass, but Priority Pass is still the most extensive network that you can access regardless of which airline you’re flying.

 Global Entry and TSA PreCheck Reimbursement